mattt/sinatra-param/README.md

 ## Next Steps

 - [Design by contract](http://en.wikipedia.org/wiki/Design_by_contract) like this is great for developers, and with a little meta-programming, it could probably be exposed to users as well.
 The self-documenting dream of [Hypermedia folks](http://twitter.com/#!/steveklabnik) could well be within reach.

-- Another pain point is the awkward way parameters are passed as JSON in HTTP bodies.
-I'd love to see an elegant, unobtrusive way to do this automatically.

 - Support for Rails-style Arrays (`'key[]=value1&key[]=value2'`) and Hashes (`'key[a]=value1&key[b]=value2`). /via [@manton](https://twitter.com/#!/manton)